2015 Beersheba bus station shooting: Lynching and trial

 Authorities detained four Israelis, David Moyal, Evyatar Damari, Yaakov Shamba and Ronen Cohen, who were involved in beating Zarhum.
-According to the footage from the incident, as Zarhum lay helpless on the ground Moyal moved in and dropped a bench on him.
+According to the footage from the incident, as Zarhum lay helpless on the ground, Moyal moved in and dropped a bench on him.
 Moyal was then drawn away by the crowd that surrounded Zarhum.
 Two other men moved in and kicked Zarhum hard in the head and upper body.
 A fourth man then again dropped a bench on Zarhum.

-The prosecution dismissed the defendants claim of self defense: "the defendants committed serious acts of violence towards the late citizen Haftom Zarhum, who was already shot, wounded and profusely bleeding, from a motive of vengeance and in order to relieve their anger, and not as the defendants claimed from self-defense."
-In 2018 it offered a plea bargain arrangement with the defendants with downgraded the charge from "causing injury with grave intent" which entails potentially 20 years in prison to "abuse of a helpless person."
+The prosecution dismissed the defendants' claim of self defense: "the defendants committed serious acts of violence towards the late citizen Haftom Zarhum, who was already shot, wounded and profusely bleeding, from a motive of vengeance and in order to relieve their anger, and not as the defendants claimed from self-defense."
+In 2018, the prosecution offered a plea bargain to the defendants, downgrading the charge from "causing injury with grave intent", which entails potentially 20 years in prison, to "abuse of a helpless person."
 Moyal and Damari accepted the offer.
-In July that year Moyal was sentenced to 100 days of community service, 8 months of probation, and ordered to pay NIS 2,000 in compensation. and in December Damari was sentenced to four months in prison.
+In July 2018, Moyal was sentenced to 100 days of community service, eight months of probation, and ordered to pay 2,000 NIS in compensation. and in December Damari was sentenced to four months in prison.

 The two others, Yaakov Shamba and Ronen Cohen, took the case to trial.
 They were tried in the Beersheba District Court for causing injury with grave intent.
 In July 2020, they were acquitted.
 The court ruled that their claim that they thought the man was a terrorist was enough to create reasonable doubt for an acquittal.

 Early reports said that Zarhum possessed a work visa, but it was later determined that he was an asylum seeker without a residency permit.
 Despite Zarhum lacking a residency permit, which made his family ineligible for government assistance paid to families of victims of terrorism, Attorney General Yehuda Weinstein recommended that the family be given assistance.
-The Israeli National Insurance Agency, however, rejected Zarhums family's claim for compensation because he entered the country illegally.
+The Israeli National Insurance Agency, however, rejected Zarhum's family's claim for compensation because he entered the country illegally.